 Am I eligible for a Rates Rebate?

-To determine if you are eligible for a rates rebate please see the New Zealand Department of Internal Affairs website.
+To determine if you are eligible for a rates rebate please see the New Zealand Government website.
 Forms to apply for a rates rebate are also available to download from that website.

 How do I apply for a Rates Rebate?